tomaka/luawrapper/README.md

 Prints `incrementing` and `11`.

-In addition to basic types and functions, you can pass any object to `writeVariable`.
+In addition to basic types and functions, you can also pass any object to `writeVariable`.
-The object will then be moved into Lua by calling its copy or moved constructor constructor.
+The object will then be moved into Lua by calling its copy or move constructor.
 Remember that since they are not a native type, attempting to copy the object into another variable using Lua code will instead make the two variables point to the same object.

 If you want to call an object's member function, you must register it with `registerFunction`, just like in the example above.
 It doesn't matter whether you call `registerFunction` before or after writing the objects, it works in both cases.